blindcatsoftware/myclubdotrun.public/docs/roadmap.md

 A Beta test site is at https://beta.myclub.run

-* This is open public Sign Up via email
+* This is open to public Sign Up via email
 * Sign Up via Google requires the email address to be pre-approval as the integration is still waiting approval by Google.
 This will happen towards the end of beta testing.
 * The Android App is available on request, as it is not yet published to the App Store.
 This will happen towards the end of beta testing.
 * The iPhone app will be available shortly of request.
 As with the Android App it is not yet published to the App Store.